How To Bring Revival To Your Church

 Here are some ideas:

-1. Encourage your pastor and church leaders to preach and teach on the attributes of God as a basis for first love, faith
+1. Encourage your pastor and church leaders to preach and teach on the attributes of God as a basis for first love, faith, and obedience.

 3. Choose seven different church members to meet with the pastor early each Sunday morning for prayer and to receive his prayer requests for each day of the week, each day assigned to one of the seven.